 Skipping to the end and looking for a summary?
 Stop making the mistakes above when marketing your wedding planning business and do this instead:

-People want to do business with people-so share more about who you are.
+People want to do business with people who share more about who they are.

 Keep your messaging and your brand look cohesive.